Edmakas/rsschool-devops-course-tasks/README.md

-# RS School: AWS DevOps 2025Q2 – Task 6 (modules/3_ci-configuration/task_6.md)
+# RS School: AWS DevOps 2025Q2 – Task 7 (modules/4_monitoring-configuration/task_7.md)

 This project automates AWS infrastructure provisioning and K3s Kubernetes cluster deployment using Terraform and GitHub Actions.
 Jenkins is deployed on the cluster with all required Kubernetes prerequisites handled automatically.
+The project also includes comprehensive monitoring with Prometheus and Grafana, including automatic Contact Points configuration for alerting.

 ---